 - Hotel Melia Cohiba – great stop to explore the area

 - Hotel Presidente – no need to get off here, only good if you’re staying at this hotel

-- Plaza de la Revolution – Revolution Square, take the lift to the top of the tower, great stop
+- Plaza de la Revolution – Take the lift to the top of the tower, great stop

-- Colon Cemetery – Spend time walking around Colon Cemetery with impressive head stones
+- Colon Cemetery – Spend time walking around to view the impressive head stones

 - Parque Almendares – no need to get off here, nice views going over the bridge